panashu/springboot-docker-ecs-cicd/ecs-cicd-repo/README.md

 Fargate which allows us to run containers without managing clusters or services.

+The shell script present under bin folder can be run by executing the below command. bash deploy.sh

 The CloudFormation template requires the following parameters:

 - Cluster Configuration